Characterisation of the Berkovich Spectrum of the Banach Algebra of Bounded Continuous Functions: Introduction

-Note that the collection $\mathscr{C}(X)$ of equivalence classes is not a proper class.
-Indeed, any faithful totally disconnected Hausdorff compactification $f \colon X \to Y$ factors through the universal totally disconnected Hausdorff compactification $X \hookrightarrow \m{TD}(X)$.
-Since $\m{TD}(X)$ is compact and $Y$ is Hausdorff, the image of $\m{TD}$ is a closed subspace containing the dense subspace $f(X) \subset Y$, and hence the induced continuous map $\m{TD}(X) \to Y$ is a surjective map from a compact topological space to a Hausdorff topological space.
-Therefore a faithful totally disconnected Hausdorff compactification is obtained as a quotient topological space of $\m{TD}(X)$, and $\mathscr{C}(X)$ admits a set-theoretical representative.

-\begin{theorem} Suppose that $k$ is a finite field endowed with the trivial norm or a local field, and that $X$ is totally disconnected and Hausdorff.
-Then there is a canonical contravariantly functorial one-to-one correspondence between the equivalence classes $\mathscr{C}(X)$ of faithful totally disconnected Hausdorff compactifications of $X$ and the family $\mathscr{C}'(X)$ of closed $k$-subalgebras of $\m{C}_{\ms{bd}}(X,k)$ separating points of $X$. \end{theorem}
+Finally, we show that the natural continuous map $X \to \m{UF}(X)$ is a homeomorphism onto the image if and only if $X$ is zero-dimensional and Hausdorff (Lemma \ref{completely regular Hausdorff}).
+We establish Gel'fand theory for totally disconnected compact Hausdorff spaces in this case (Theorem \ref{gelfand}) using a non-Archimedean generalisation of Stone--Weierstrass theorem (\cite{Ber1} 9.2.5.\ Theorem).
+Here, Gel'fand theory means a natural contravariant-functorial one-to-one correspondence between the collection $\mathscr{C}(X)$ of equivalence classes of totally disconnected compact Hausdorff spaces which contain $X$ as a dense subspace and the set $\mathscr{C}'(X)$ of closed $k$-subalgebras of $\m{C}_{\m{bd}}(X,k)$ separating points of $X$.